 Assassin’s Creed Valhalla (2020)

-The latest in the long-running Assassin’s Creed series takes us to the Viking Age, and medieval England and Norway.
-This is one of my favourite open-world adventures to sink some hours into.
+The latest in the long-running Assassin’s Creed series takes us back to the Viking Age, particularly in medieval England and Norway.
+It’s one of my favourite open-world adventures to sink some hours into.
 With a heavy grounding in real-life historical events, there’s a lot to love about exploring the British Isles during the time of the Vikings.

-The story of Assassin’s Creed Valhalla is set roughly in the years 872-878 AD and puts pretty much the entirety of medieval England at your exploratory fingertips.
-You’re also able to venture to Norway and if you’re able to access the expansion content, Ireland and France.
+The story of Assassin’s Creed Valhalla is set roughly in the years 872-878 AD.
+It puts pretty much the entirety of medieval England at your exploratory fingertips.
+You can also venture to Norway and if you’re able to access the expansion content, Ireland and France.
 Aside from the fact that the scenery is beautiful, there’s a vast array of characters to interact with and learn from.

 Additionally, you can take part in the game’s Discovery Tour.
 This is a great way to learn about the Anglo-Saxon kingdoms of the era, as well as to understand more about the history of the Norwegian Vikings.
-This is a great look at the history of how these two cultures merged and formed the foundations of modern-day British people.
+It’s a fascinating look at the history of how these two cultures merged and formed the foundations of modern-day British people.

 The Witcher 3: Wild Hunt (2015)

 No article about open-world gameplay would be complete without The Witcher 3: Wild Hunt.
-An unbelievably engaging fantasy world adventure based upon Slavic mythology awaits you in this masterpiece of gaming.
+An unbelievably engaging fantasy world adventure based on Slavic mythology awaits you in this masterpiece of gaming.
 The narrative of The Witcher 3 is genuinely compelling and is based on The Witcher novels by Andrzej Sapkowski.
 These stories are so popular that the recent Netflix TV adaptation is based on them.

-The game is set in the fictional world of the Continent, in which there are several regions to explore.
-The world is populated with people and creatures from a range of races, and the majority of non-humans face persecution and discrimination.
+The game is set in the fictional world of the Continent and has several regions to explore.
+It’s a world populated with people and creatures from a range of races, with the majority of non-humans facing persecution and discrimination.

-Narrative aside, the world of The Witcher 3 is unbelievably rich and exciting.
-From atop Roach, your loyal steed, you’re able to explore lush countryside, war-torn wastelands, meticulously detailed medieval-looking cities and snowcapped mountaintops, to name a few.
-Another mechanic I love about The Witcher 3 is the open-world sailing; you’re not limited to horseback or walking.
+Another mechanic I love about The Witcher 3 is the open-world sailing.
+It’s a novelty not to be limited to horseback or walking.
 In this game, you can hop aboard a boat and sail the seas of the surrounding environments as you please.
-The game’s entire design has a very authentic feel to it; you could easily believe that this work of fantasy fiction was part of historical reality.

-The Witcher 3 is a great example of strong worldbuilding, and as a result the gameplay really does feel more meaningful.
-It also has the most gorgeously atmospheric soundtrack; I think I spent more than a few hours just roaming around Skellige on horseback listening to the music alone!
+The Witcher 3 is a great example of strong worldbuilding and detailed character design.
+As a result the gameplay really does feel more meaningful.
+It also has the most gorgeously atmospheric soundtrack.
+I think I spent more than a few hours just roaming around Skellige on horseback listening to the music alone!

 This video gives a bit more insight into the world setting created by CD Projekt Red, the developers of The Witcher 3: Wild Hunt.

-If you haven’t played The Witcher 3 yet, I strongly recommend you to give it a go.
+If you haven’t played The Witcher 3 yet, I strongly recommend you give it a go.
 I’ve never played a game quite like it, and I don’t know if it can ever be topped in terms of open-world fantasy action-adventure.

 The Elder Scrolls V: Skyrim (2011)

-I’ve been playing Skyrim on and off for over a decade now, and it still measures up as one of the best open-world experiences in gaming, in my eyes.
-Compared to some of the more recent titles mentioned here, Skyrim is beginning to look a bit dated, graphically speaking.
+I’ve been playing Skyrim on and off for over a decade now, and for me, it still measures up as one of the best open-world experiences in gaming.
+Compared to some of the more recent titles mentioned here, Skyrim perhaps shows its age a little in terms of graphics.
 However, its open-world fantasy setting is still as highly engaging as it was back in 2011.

 The main storyline is something that can even be avoided altogether if you want to enjoy adventuring without the narrative!
 With that said, there’s a wealth of side and miscellaneous quests to discover in this richly built world.
-This level of free exploration is one of the reasons Skyrim is one of the most-loved games and still retains a strong player base to this day.
+The soundtrack is absolutely iconic too.

 Horizon Zero Dawn (2017)/Horizon Forbidden West (2022)

-In Horizon Zero Dawn, you’ll go on a journey as Aloy, a hunter trying to discover her past in a world that’s being run by machines.
-Set in a post-apocalyptic world that’s meant to replicate the decay of Earth over a millennium, the story takes place in a 31st century United States.
+In Horizon Zero Dawn, you’ll go on a journey as Aloy, a hunter trying to discover her past in a world that’s run by machines.
+Set in a post-apocalyptic world that’s meant to replicate the decay of Earth over a millennium, the story takes place in the 31st-century United States.

 The open-world setting is as expansive as it is beautiful, and you’re able to explore the environment and discover a range of collectables outside of the story’s main objectives.
-Check out this look at the reveal of Horizon Zero Dawn to get a feel for the gameplay and the scenery of this lush open-world.
+Check out this look at the reveal of Horizon Zero Dawn to get a feel for the gameplay and the scenery of this lush open world.

 Fallout 4 (2015)

 For me, this game provides hours of escapism – even if it is into a post-nuclear future.
 As the Sole Survivor of Vault 111, you’re thrown into a plot to find your missing son.
 In doing so, you’ll uncover an entirely new world from the one you were cryogenically frozen in over 200 years previously.

 Fallout 4 has loads going for it in terms of switching off from reality.
-It does have its plot holes and draws some critique from gamers about the repetition involved in some of the side quests.
+It does have its plot holes and draws some credible critique from gamers about the repetition involved in some of the side quests.
 However, if you love building settlements and enjoy the idea of recreating the world from the ground up after nuclear devastation, then you’ll love this game.

 For me, the storyline is engaging, if a little out of kilter with the rest of the world’s events.
 Equally satisfying is the process of skilling up and unlocking different perks.
 Like Skyrim, Fallout 4 is another exercise in non-linear exploration and discovery.
 There’s no level cap, and players are free to roam and converse with (or ignore) NPCs at their leisure.

-It’s not for everyone, I found designing and building new settlements for the inhabitants of the wasteland is quite a rewarding part of the experience.
+It’s not for everyone, I found designing and building new settlements for the inhabitants of the wasteland quite a rewarding part of the experience.
 You can also modify weapons and armour, as well as explore the multitude of game mods from the Fallout 4 community.

 No Man’s Sky (2016)

 No Man’s Sky exists in an open-world universe that’s procedurally generated and includes a reported 18 quintillion planets.
 That’s a lot of exploration to be had.
-There are no loading screens so your gameplay is instant and apparently without limit.
+There are also no loading screens, so your gameplay is instant and apparently without limit.

-No Man’s Sky allows you to discover and set up home on a range of planets, and catalogue the flora and fauna that live on them.
+No Man’s Sky allows you to discover and set up a home on a range of planets, and catalogue the flora and fauna that live on them.
 You’re also able to mine for resources to help you upgrade your equipment and ship, as well as craft outposts for yourself and eventually, expand your fleet.